 I’d like to share some travel packing tips that I’ve learned over the years as a longtime traveler, and more recently as a single mom on the move.
-My 6-year-old has 22 flights under her belt and will add another 5 this summer.
+My 7-year-old has 47 flights under her belt already.
 That amounts to a lot of schlepping – especially when you consider that for several of those years I was carrying her as well!
 Here are some tips to save yourself some grief during trips.

 Travel Packing Tips